Substitutability, equilibrium transport, and matching models: Introduction

 In section~\ref{sec:transfer}, we will appeal to the machinery developed in section~\ref{sec:M-functions} to study models of matching with transfers, departing from the assumption of perfectly transferable utility.
 The section will deal with the regularized and unregularized cases, and it will show the convergence of IPFP, and discuss the existence and uniqueness of an equilibrium.

 In section~\ref{sec:notransfer}, we will revisit Gale and Shapley's famous theory of ``stable marriages,'' which is the theory of matchings without transfers, and we will reinterpret the well-known deferred acceptance algorithm as a damped version of Jacobi's algorithm.
-We also present Adachi's formulation of the stable matching problem, which leads to the notion of more recent notion of equilibrium matchings.
+We also present Adachi's formulation of the stable matching problem, which leads to the more recent notion of equilibrium matching.

 We hope this chapter will provide a solid mathematical introduction to matching models in economics and econometrics.